 Cold source to be warm up within cogeneration principle

-Using thermal discharge of the outlet vapour of the TURBOSOL to warm up a heat network or domestic hot water allows a second waste heat valorisation.
+Using thermal discharge of the outlet vapour of the TURBOSOL to warm up a heat network (/cool down a cold network) or domestic hot water allows a second waste heat valorisation.
 Thus, the system global efficiency is close to 90% !
 Moreover, regarding actual environmental issues, circular economy may make a difference, even in the energy field.

 Natural cold source to reduce costs